Skip to navigation Skip to content

 Case assessment + Read more

-The Service Officer must now go back into the Service Options dialog box in the Case/Registration window to record a case assessment.
-This includes completing the indicators and selecting the appropriate Case Profile Quadrant.
+Record a case assessment in the Service Options dialog box in the Case/Registration window his includes completing the indicators and selecting the appropriate Case Profile Quadrant.